Maxd12345/Blackjack/README.md

 # Blackjack
+A simple C++ program that simulates Blacjack!
+This is an object-oriented projcet that features classes for cards, players, and the game flow.
+All of this combiend allows the user to play a single=player game of blackjack against a computer dealer!
+Info on the classes are down below, as well as each file having numerous comments explaining functionality.

 Card.cpp:
 Represents a single playing card with suit and rank.
 Includes methods to get the card's value (handling face cards and aces) and to display the card.